superseriousbusiness/gotosocial/docs/federation/posts.md

 GoToSocial can send and receive emoji images of the type `image/png`, `image/jpeg`, `image/gif`, and `image/webp`.

+!!! info
+    Note that the `tag` property can be either an array of objects, or a single object.

 ### `null` / empty `id` property

 Some server softwares like Akkoma include emojis as [anonymous objects](https://www.w3.org/TR/activitypub/#obj-id) on statuses.
 That is, they set the `id` property to the value `null` to indicate that the emoji cannot be dereferenced at any specific endpoint.